arainho/secure-git-workshop/README.md

 ## step1

-1. Identify private and public data
+1. Identify private and public data   👓 vs 🕶️
 Think of your files and files such as private and public classes and methods in code.

 2. Create a gitignore accordingly